paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

 Pub.
 L. 107–314, div.
 A, title VIII, § 829, Dec.
 2, 2002, 116 Stat.
 2618, provided that: “Notwithstanding the limitation in [former] section 303(a)(6)(C) of the Defense Production Act of 1950 ([former] 50 U.S.C.
 App.
 2093(a)(6)(C)), action or actions may be taken under section 303 of that Act to correct the industrial resource shortfall for radiation-hardened electronics, if such actions do not cause the aggregate outstanding amount of all such actions to exceed $106,000,000.”

 #### Delegation of Functions
+Authority of President under this section with respect to addressing the national energy emergency declared under Ex.
+Ord.
+No. 14156, Jan.
+20, 2025, 90 F.R.
+8433, set out as a note under [section 1621 of this title](./chapter-034-national-emergencies.md#section-1621), delegated to Secretary of Defense, see section 6(b) of Ex.
+Ord.
+No. 14241, Mar.
+20, 2025, 90 F.R.
+13673, set out as a note under [section 1601 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1601&num=0&edition=prelim), Mineral Lands and Mining.

+Authority of President under this section with respect to addressing the national energy emergency declared under Ex.
+Ord.
+No. 14156, Jan.
+20, 2025, 90 F.R.
+8433, set out as a note under [section 1621 of this title](./chapter-034-national-emergencies.md#section-1621), delegated to Chief Executive Officer of the United States International Development Finance Corporation, see section 6(d) of Ex.
+Ord.
+No. 14241, Mar.
+20, 2025, 90 F.R.
+13673, set out as a note under [section 1601 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1601&num=0&edition=prelim), Mineral Lands and Mining.

 Authority of President under this section delegated to Chief Executive Officer of the United States International Development Finance Corporation, see section 2 of Ex.
 Ord.
 No. 13922, May 14, 2020, 85 F.R.
 30583, set out as a note under [section 4532 of this title](./chapter-055-defense-production.md#section-4532).

 Authority of President under this section with respect to responding to the spread of COVID–19 within the United States delegated to Secretary of Health and Human Services and the Secretary of Homeland Security, see section 2 of Ex.
 Ord.
 No. 13911, Mar.
 27, 2020, 85 F.R.
 18403, set out as a note under [section 4511 of this title](./chapter-055-defense-production.md#section-4511).